Integer Factorization via Tensor Network Schnorr's Sieving

 \subsection{Conclusions}

-We have introduced a classical algorithm for RSA key factorization based on tensor network sieving applied to Schnorr's lattice method.
+We have introduced a classical algorithm for RSA key factorization based on tensor network sieving applied to Schnorr’s lattice method.
 We achieve successful factorization by fine-tuning the hyperparameters of the TNSS algorithm, e.g., the number of qubits $\nqubits$, the smoothness basis size $\pi_2$, and the number of extracted eigenstates via $\samplespower$.
 The algorithm effectiveness spawns from the efficient TTN optimization and the OPES sampling.

-The TNSS algorithm introduced here is a classical factoring algorithm demonstrating polynomial efficiency for large ($\geq \ttnrecord$-bit) RSA keys.
-Using this approach, we have successfully factorized an RSA key of $\ttnrecord$ bits.
+The TNSS algorithm successfully factorizes randomly generated RSA numbers up to $\ttnrecord$ bits, validating the full pipeline of lattice generation, sieving, and smooth-related pairs post-processing.
+To the best of our knowledge, this is the largest RSA number factorized using Schnorr’s sieving method.

-The algorithm is quantum-inspired as it leverages concepts and methods from quantum algorithms.
+The algorithm is quantum inspired as it leverages concepts and methods from quantum algorithms.
 However, due to the tensor network approach and the limited amount of quantum correlations generated during the process, it can be efficiently run on classical computers.
-We foresee that employing a universal scalable quantum computer to execute the same algorithm would not be beneficial: due to the distribution shown in Figure~\ref{fig:ttn_sampling_with_probability}, the sampling of the classical configurations on the quantum computer's wave function would be highly inefficient, necessitating the development and exploration of alternative strategies.
+We foresee that employing a universal scalable quantum computer to execute the same algorithm would not be beneficial: due to the distribution shown in \mbox{Figure~\ref{fig:ttn_sampling_with_probability}}, the sampling of the classical configurations on the quantum computer’s wave function would be highly inefficient, necessitating the development and exploration of alternative strategies.

-We emphasize that the TNSS algorithm's limitation in factoring larger keys lies in the high-order polynomial scaling of resources.
-We have identified Babai's algorithm and the TN sampling of sr-pairs as the primary contributors to the overall scaling.
+We emphasize that the TNSS algorithm’s limitation in factoring larger keys lies in the high-order polynomial scaling of resources.
+We have identified Babai’s algorithm and the TN sampling of sr-pairs as the primary contributors to the overall scaling.
 However, TN efficient OPES sampling has emerged as crucial for acquiring sr-pairs useful for factoring $\rsakey$.
 This is mainly due to its ability to avoid re-sampling.

 The numerical simulations have been executed on a single-node machine and will benefit from massive parallelization on multi-node architectures.
 Indeed, the algorithm features several highly parallelizable steps, such as the TN sampling and simultaneous CVP sieving: leveraging high-performance computing, parallelization, and code optimization could significantly improve its performance.